 The costs of services, if donated, are recorded at the estimated fair value of the services at the date of the donation.
 Donated labor and services are only recorded for specialized skills which would typically be purchased if not donated.
 Donated labor and services not meeting these criteria are not recorded.
-During the years ended September 30, 2017 and 2016, the value of contributed services meeting requirements for recognition in the consolidated financial statements was \$350 and \$15,881, respectively.
+The value of contributed services meeting requirements for recognition in the consolidated financial statements was \$350 during the year ended September 30, 2017.
+There were no contributed services for the year ended September 30, 2018.